Navegando los desafíos medicos y logrando sentimientos de empoderamiento

 A Reflection on Remote Learning by a Graduate Student with IBD

-By: Linda Yoo
+By Linda Yoo

 I began graduate school in late 2020 during the coronavirus pandemic.
 Although I knew that online schooling would be used at the beginning of my PhD journey, I had no idea it would continue for nearly two years.
 Throughout high school and college, I had IBD related accommodations, such as taking bathroom breaks.
 These accommodations often left me missing portions of classes and sitting in areas that would not disturb others.
 Although my accommodations were never perfect, I could actively participate and enjoy school.